chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Request for Senate Review of Complaint Regarding Mr Daniele Rosina.md

 > ==Witnesses speak of== Mr. Rosina’s tone of voice and clear exasperation which caused the orchestra to fall silent, and Mr. Hill’s disrespectful tone in addressing Mr. Rosina. [[Christopher Hill complaint School final.pdf#page=6|IO Report pg.
 6]]

 In all of these incidences, the language implies a general consensus of multiple parties agreeing on an absolute version of events.
-This, I believe, grossly misrepresents the degree of consensus about these even
+This, I believe, grossly misrepresents the degree of consensus about these events, especially in light of the inability of witnesses to testify against Mr Rosina anonymously.
+Looking over the list of witnesses, only one member of the orchestra is listed, so how can their be numerous witnesses to these events?